 A person who, at the time of the contravention, was in charge of, and was responsible to, the company for the conduct of its business, shall be deemed guilty and punished accordingly.
-However, there will be no liability where it is proved that the contravention was committed without his/her knowledge or that he/she had exercised all due diligence to prevent the breach.
-In addition, where any director, manager, secretary or other officer of the company has connived at or consented to the breach, or the breach is attributable to his/her neglect, such person shall also be deemed to be guilty of the contravention and be punished accordingly.
+However, there will be no liability where it is proven that the contravention was committed without his/ her knowledge or that he/ she had exercised all due diligence to prevent the breach.
+In addition, where any director, manager, secretary or other officer of the company has connived at or consented to the breach, or the breach is attributable to his/ her neglect, such person shall also be deemed guilty of the contravention and be punished accordingly.

-Leniency:
+Leniency

-Section 46 of the Competition Act provides for the imposition of a lesser penalty on a member of a cartel who makes full, true and vital disclosure in respect of the cartel.
-Under the CCI (Lesser Penalty) Regulations, 2009 the first party to make such disclosure to the CCI can benefit from a reduction in penalty of up to 100% if the disclosure enables the CCI either: (i) to form a prima facie opinion regarding the existence of a cartel; or (ii) to establish a cartel in a matter under investigation where the DG or CCI did not have sufficient evidence to do so at the time of the application.
+Section 46 of the Competition Act provides for the imposition of lesser penalty on a member of a cartel that makes full, true and vital disclosure in respect of the cartel.
+Under the Competition Commission of India (Lesser Penalty) Regulations, 2009 the first party to make such disclosure to the CCI can benefit from a reduction in penalty of up to 100%, if the disclosure enables the CCI either to: (i) form a prima facie opinion regarding the existence of cartel; or (ii) establish the existence of a cartel in the matter under investigation, where the DG or the CCI did not have sufficient evidence to do so at the time of the application.

-The second applicant can gain up to a 50%

-reduction in fines.
-There is no upper limit on the number of subsequent applicants and each of them can gain up to a 30% reduction in fines, if they disclose evidence that provides significant added value to the evidence already in possession of the CCI or DG.
+The second applicant can gain up to a 50% reduction in fines.
+There is no upper limit on the number of subsequent applicants and each of them can gain up to a 30% reduction in fines, if they disclose evidence that provides significant incremental value to the evidence already in possession of the CCI or $DG.^3$

-Individuals, including employees or exemployees, can also benefit from the lesser penalty provisions, by either themselves applying for lesser penalty or being included in the leniency application filed by their employer.
+Individuals, including employees or ex-employees, can also benefit from the lesser penalty provisions, by either: (i) themselves applying for lesser penalty; or (ii) being included in the leniency application filed by their employer.
 A leniency applicant must co-operate until the completion of the proceedings before the CCI or DG in order to secure a reduction in penalty.